DmitriySlinkovenko/july-code-jam/README.md

 To view the project on your local machine:

 1. Clone the public repository using `git clone`.
-2. Open the `index.html` file in a modern web browser to see the project live.
+2. Clone the backend repository from [here]https://github.com/DmitriySlinkovenko/july-code-jam-backend.

 ## Contributing